- Capacity Strengthening

-Capacity is defined here as having the knowledge, skills, and ability to effectively and sustainably (1) meaningfully participate in decision-making processes in regards to the design, implementation, and monitoring and evaluation of relevant programmes, policies and legislation, (2) conduct advocacy for SRHR on the local, national, regional, and international level, and (3) successfully share this capacity with other youth people across the world.
-Importantly, capacity strengthening for CHOICE is a two-way street – we aim to learn as much from our partners as they do from us!
+Capacity is defined here as having the knowledge, skills, and ability to effectively and sustainably (1) meaningfully and inclusively participate in decision-making processes in regards to the design, implementation, and monitoring and evaluation of relevant programs, policies and legislation, (2) conduct advocacy for SRHR on the local, national, regional, and international level, and (3) successfully share this capacity with other youth people across the world.
+Importantly, capacity strengthening for CHOICE is a two-way street – we aim to learn as much from our young peers and partners as they do from us!
+Mutual capacity strengthening is also used as a term to illustrate this vision.

 CHOICE employs several capacity strengthening strategies: developing and facilitating trainings on key topics, developing youth-friendly resources and tools, learning-by-doing, mentoring, linking and learning, and the take-two principle.

-A group of people with shared concerns.
+A group of people with shared concerns and/or similar interests.
 UN Commissions like the Commission on Population and Development (CPD) often have several caucuses engaging in advocacy together (e.g. the Women’s Rights Caucus, the SOGI Caucus).
 There are many benefits to working within a caucus, including: more effective and strengthened advocacy; increased capacity and resources; knowledge/skill-building; networking etc.

 Being voluntarily unmarried and/or not engaging in any sexual activities.
 Reasons to choose to be celibate are often religious, but do not have to be.
 Similar to abstinence, different people have different definitions of what celibacy entails.
 For some, it may mean no sexual contact, including masturbation.
 For others, it may mean no penetration (oral, anal, vaginal).